Unusual karst formations bestow great natural beauty upon the Southern Chinese city of Guilin

-The Li River (pictured, left) and a number of tributaries wind through the region and it is from small cruise boats on the river that the best impression is obtained.
-The weather is often rainy or misty which adds an ethereal and haunting charm to the scenery that has been the inspiration for centuries of Chinese landscape painters and more recently photographers.
+The Li River and a number of tributaries wind through the region and visitors can take in the best impression of the landscape from from small cruise boats on the river.
+The weather is often rainy or misty which adds an ethereal and haunting charm to the scenery that has inspired centuries of Chinese landscape painters and more recently photographers.

-Guilin is a bustling, modern city along the banks of the Li River and a good base for exploring the region which is basically rural with only a few medium sized cities and relatively little industrialization.
-Like many Chinese cities traffic is dominated by a huge number of mopeds – bicycles have virtually disappeared.
-Many of the lady riders wear long gloves.
+Guilin is a bustling, modern city along the banks of the Li River and a good base for exploring.
+The region is basically rural with only a few medium-sized cities and relatively little industrialization.
+Like in many Chinese cities, traffic is dominated by a huge number of mopeds – bicycles have virtually disappeared.
+Many of the female riders wear long gloves.
 Shops and cafes are always busy, but there is still the odd space for small vegetable plots being carefully tended by older women carrying water in buckets on the end of poles.

-Elephant Hill Park is the major attraction in Guilin, a park-like area on a lake with a natural feature of a large rock formation in the shape of an elephant dipping its trunk into the water.
+Elephant Hill Park is the major attraction in Guilin.
+The park-like area sits on a lake with a natural feature of a large rock formation in the shape of an elephant dipping its trunk into the water.
 A couple of fishermen were showing how fish are caught by trained cormorants.
 The park also features an odd collection of sculptures and tree formations and was packed with locals.

 The region is famous for growing tea and it is an instructive experience to attend one of the excellent tea ceremonies and learn about the different teas and how to prepare them.